recski/brise-plandok/brise_plandok/baselines/output/one_rule/REPORT.md

 # One rule classifier - report
+Run for attributes: top 93, with minimum frequency of 11.
-Run for the top 40 attributes with hyperparams: {'max depth': 5}.
+Run with hyperparams: {'max depth': 5}.
 ## Planzeichen
 ```bash
               precision    recall  f1-score   support